braden-j/BETter/README.md

 ## Attributions

-This project uses the following libraries, tools, and resources:
+Utilized ChatGPT to:

-- Used ChatGPT to generate starter code for building the pages which we then built on and modified (specifically help with things like spacing/setup in CSS, maintaining/translating styling for new pages, image selection UI)
+- Help to generate starter code for building the pages which we then built on and modified (specifically help with things like spacing/setup in CSS, maintaining/translating styling for new pages)
+- Help with image selection/grouping functionality and CSS